ScaledMarkets/dabl/langref/task_decl.md

 ## Task Templates

-A task can be one of these forms:
+A task declaration can be one of these forms:

 1. A task that is defined as a reusable template.
 2. The instantiation of a task template.